junxit/us-congress-bills-110/metadata.md

 - 2008-04-10 — Placed on the Union Calendar, Calendar No. 354.
 - 2008-04-10 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-575.
 - 2008-04-10 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-575.
+- 2008-04-14 — Rules Committee Resolution H. Res.
+1103 Reported to House.
+Rule provides for consideration of H.R.
+2634 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+It shall be in order to consider as an original bill for the purpose of amendment under the five-minute rule the amendment in the nature of a substitute recommended by the Committee on Financial Services now printed in the bill.
+- 2008-04-16 — Amendment (A001) offered by Mr. Frank (MA). (consideration: CR H2387-2388, H2390)
+- 2008-04-16 — Amendment (A002) offered by Mr. Rohrabacher. (consideration: CR H2388-2389, H2390-2391; text: CR H2388)
+- 2008-04-16 — Amendment (A003) offered by Mr. Hastings (FL). (consideration: CR H2389-2390; text: CR H2389)
+- 2008-04-16 — Amendment (A004) offered by Mr. Frank (MA). (consideration: CR H2393-2394; text: CR H2393)
+- 2008-04-16 — Amendment agreed to Committee of the Whole
+- 2008-04-16 — Amendment agreed to Committee of the Whole
+- 2008-04-16 — Amendment agreed to Committee of the Whole
+- 2008-04-16 — Amendment agreed to by House: On agreeing to the Frank (MA) amendment (A004) Agreed to by voice vote.
+- 2008-04-16 — Considered under the provisions of rule H. Res.
+1103. (consideration: CR H2376-2394)
+- 2008-04-16 — DEBATE - Pursuant to the provisions of H. Res.
+1103, the Committee of the Whole proceeded with 10 minutes of debate on the Frank (MA) amendment.
+- 2008-04-16 — DEBATE - Pursuant to the provisions of H. Res.
+1103, the Committee of the Whole proceeded with ten minutes of debate on the Hastings (FL) amendment.
+- 2008-04-16 — DEBATE - Pursuant to the provisions of H. Res.
+1109, the Committee of the Whole proceeded with ten minutes of debate on the Rohrabacher amendment.
+- 2008-04-16 — DEBATE - The House proceeded with ten minutes of debate on the Mario Diaz-Balart motion to recommit with instructions.
+The instructions contained in the motion seek to add language to the bill that excludes any country whose government has business interests with Iran.
+- 2008-04-16 — Frank (MA) amendment (A001) modified by unanimous consent.
+Modification made clarifying changes to the amendment as offered. (text as modified: CR H2387)
+- 2008-04-16 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+2634.
+- 2008-04-16 — House amendment agreed to: On agreeing to the Frank (MA) amendment (A001) as modified Agreed to by recorded vote: 424 - 0 (Roll no. 196).(text as modified: CR H2387)
+- 2008-04-16 — House amendment agreed to: On agreeing to the Frank (MA) amendment (A004) Agreed to by voice vote.
+- 2008-04-16 — House amendment agreed to: On agreeing to the Hastings (FL) amendment (A003) Agreed to by voice vote.
+- 2008-04-16 — House amendment agreed to: On agreeing to the Rohrabacher amendment (A002) Agreed to by recorded vote: 382 - 41, 2 Present (Roll no. 197).
+- 2008-04-16 — House amendment offered
+- 2008-04-16 — House amendment offered
+- 2008-04-16 — House amendment offered
+- 2008-04-16 — House amendment offered
+- 2008-04-16 — House amendment offered/reported by : Amendment (A001) offered by Mr. Frank (MA).(consideration: CR H2387-2388, H2390)
+- 2008-04-16 — House amendment offered/reported by : Amendment (A002) offered by Mr. Rohrabacher.(consideration: CR H2388-2389, H2390-2391; text: CR H2388)
+- 2008-04-16 — House amendment offered/reported by : Amendment (A003) offered by Mr. Hastings (FL).(consideration: CR H2389-2390; text: CR H2389)
+- 2008-04-16 — House amendment offered/reported by : Amendment (A004) offered by Mr. Frank (MA).(consideration: CR H2393-2394; text: CR H2393)
+- 2008-04-16 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+1103 and Rule XVIII.
+- 2008-04-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-16 — Mr. Diaz-Balart, M. moved to recommit with instructions to Financial Services. (consideration: CR H2391-2393; text: CR H2391)
+- 2008-04-16 — On agreeing to the Frank (MA) amendment (A001) as modified Agreed to by recorded vote: 424 - 0 (Roll no. 196). (text as modified: CR H2387)
+- 2008-04-16 — On agreeing to the Frank (MA) amendment (A004) Agreed to by voice vote.
+- 2008-04-16 — On agreeing to the Hastings (FL) amendment (A003) Agreed to by voice vote.
+- 2008-04-16 — On agreeing to the Rohrabacher amendment (A002) Agreed to by recorded vote: 382 - 41, 2 Present (Roll no. 197).
+- 2008-04-16 — On motion to recommit with instructions Agreed to by the Yeas and Nays: 291 - 130, 1 Present (Roll no. 198).
+- 2008-04-16 — On passage Passed by recorded vote: 285 - 132 (Roll no. 199).
+- 2008-04-16 — POSTPONED PROCEEDINGS - At the end of debate on the Frank (MA) amendment, the Chair put the question on adoption of the amendment, and by voice vote, announced that the ayes had prevailed.
+Mr. Frank (MA) demanded a recorded vote and the Chair postponed further proceedings on the question until later in the legislative day.
+- 2008-04-16 — POSTPONED PROCEEDINGS - At the end of debate on the Rohrabacher amendment, the Chair put the question on adoption of the amendment, and by voice vote, announced that the ayes had prevailed.
+Mr. Rohrabacher demanded a recorded vote and the Chair postponed further proceedings on the question until later in the legislative day.
+- 2008-04-16 — Passed/agreed to in House: On passage Passed by recorded vote: 285 - 132 (Roll no. 199).
+- 2008-04-16 — Roll call votes on amendments in House
+- 2008-04-16 — Roll call votes on amendments in House
+- 2008-04-16 — Rule H. Res.
+1103 passed House.
+- 2008-04-16 — Rule provides for consideration of H.R.
+2634 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+It shall be in order to consider as an original bill for the purpose of amendment under the five-minute rule the amendment in the nature of a substitute recommended by the Committee on Financial Services now printed in the bill.
+- 2008-04-16 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union. (text: CR H2385-2387)
+- 2008-04-16 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+2634.
+- 2008-04-16 — The Speaker designated the Honorable Ed Pastor to act as Chairman of the Committee.
+- 2008-04-16 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2392)
+- 2008-04-16 — The previous question was ordered pursuant to the rule. (consideration: CR H2391)
+- 2008-04-16 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of the Rohrabacher amendment, which had been debated earlier and on which further proceedings had been postponed.